 I have always been fascinated with the idea of marriage.
 I have been married for a few years and have young children.
 Ever since I was a little girl my greatest ambition was to have a kick-ass career.
 That’s it.
 Not marriage, not children.
 It isn’t that I didn’t want them, they were just not on my must-do list.
 Ok, there was a few years-long phase starting some time in college after I had broken up with my high-school sweetheart of five years in which I swore that marriage and children were the degradation of woman and I would never do it.
 I was broken.
 A little by the breakup, a little by my own parents’ marriage, which appeared to be a struggle.

 Then I met the love of my life.
-Jb.
 I loved everything about him and needed him in my life.
 We dated for a few years then he proposed to me.
 My analysis went something like this: Well, I love him and I’m with him.
 I want to be.
-I’ve moved to his country, so…why wouldn’t I marry him?
+So…why wouldn’t I marry him?
 You marry the man you love, duh.

 Many years later I still agree with that analysis…but, I think there are other quite valid analyses and justifications for marriage which I can also get behind.
 The thing is, I am a student of observation, intuition, and natural instinct.
 If I analyze the idea of marriage based upon any of those factors or combination thereof, a whole lot more comes into play than just love.